ltomes/openapi-generator-issue/README.md

 Generated code properly imports interfaces that are required

 ### Working example without additional properties:
-Run `npm run build` to see the `specWithoutAdditionalProperties.yaml` spec build as expected
+Run `npm run build` to see the `specWithoutAdditionalProperties.yaml` spec build as expected, with all interfaces imported in services.